BleeGleeWee/Spam-SMS-Detection/README.md

 ---

 ## 🚀 Deployment
-> The SMS Spam Detection model is deployable on Heroku and accessible online!
+> The SMS Spam Detection model is deployable on Streamlit and accessible online!

 ---